Nii-Sodja/Greeting-Cards/README.md

 - Testing for consistent behavior across browsers and screen sizes.

 It was a rewarding journey to see the final output come together after iterative design and testing.

----

-Let me know if you'd like to add more details or sections!